bremaya/Kodi-Standalone/README.md

 Run Kodi (https://kodi.tv) in Portable Mode (https://kodi.wiki/view/Portable_mode) and correct enviroment select (x86 or x64) and can be integrated with PortableApps Platform (https://portableapps.com).

-This is a personal project, not related with Kodi Team (https://kodi.tv) or PortableApps (https://portableapps.com) (but it be integrated with PortableApps Platform).
+This is a personal project, not related with Kodi Team or PortableApps (but it be integrated with PortableApps Platform).
 Only unpack and enjoy (unpack in PortableApps folder to integrate with him).
-This is packed with NirSoft 1.76 and correct enviroment select (32 or 64 bit).
+This is packed with Kodi 19.4 (Matrix) in Portable mode and correct enviroment select (32 or 64 bit).
 Any problems mail to > bremaya@gmail.com

 By bremaya